 THE IMPACT OF CYBER CRIME

-However, even though large enterprises usually dominate the cyber security headlines, small and medium sized businesses (SMBs) are often at much great risk of attack!
+However, even though large enterprises usually dominate the cyber security headlines, small and medium sized businesses (SMBs) are often at much greater risk of attack!

 Most SMBs don’t take a systematic approach to security.
 Sometimes it’s a lack of resources or time, and sometimes it’s the false assumption that they don’t have enough valuable information to steal.